 HDFS 5063.
-Developmental and Psychosocial Perspectives on Health, Illness, and Families.
+Developmental and Psychosocial Perspectives on the Impact of Health on Family Systems.
+Systems approach of focusing on the family as a social system.
+Integration of information regarding the parental, sibling, and child subsystems, as well as external societal influences.
 Macro- and micro-systemic interactions in individuals and families dealing with health/illness issues and mental/physical health care systems from developmental and psychosocial perspectives.
 Special focus on chronic and terminal illnesses faced by children and related issues including diversity.
 Interventions and strategies used by child developmentalists and child life specialists to assist children and family members in dealing with health-related issues and/or the health care system.
-Ethical issues such as HIPPA regulations and family members as health caregivers.
+Ethical issues such as HIPAA regulations and family members as health caregivers.
 Three lecture hours a week.
-Credit: Three hours.
+Credit: Three